Bolognium is an element that you will find upon no Periodic Table in any classroom in the world. It is, however, far from rare.

 And more people than I have pointed out that there may have been something other than mere coincidence at work over that period — apart from Justin Fitch-Fetchley and Nearly Headless Nick, everyone who was actually attacked by the basilisk could be interpreted as a rival for either Percy or Harry’s attention, or someone that everyone actively disliked.
 (No one but Filch mourned the petrification of Mrs Norris.)
 That’s three attacks out of six which targeted people who just happened to be *in Ginny’s way.* And Penelope was probably only attacked because she was with Hermione.

 Ginny poured a lot of herself into that Diary.
 And Riddle used every bit of it.
 Keep Riddle’s own character in mind.
 He would have loved the idea of forcing his trusting little “friend” to go a-hunting the people who she had moaned about in the Diary.
 Her reluctance and protests throughout these (to her) nightmare journeys would have only added spice to the dish.
 He likes making people do things that they truly don’t want to do.
 Things that they know are wrong.
 And after her memory of the incident was wiped she might have been left with only a horrible feeling of “wrongness” about how most of the people now in the hospital wing were people she had been jealous of.
 I do suspect that Justin and Nick may have been an accident (although it needs to be remembered that Justin was in the forefront of the whole Heir of Slytherin uproar).
-The encounter seems to have taken place before curfew, so she and the basilisk may have come across them before they managed to find whoever that evening’s real target was.
+That encounter seems to have taken place before curfew, so she and the basilisk may have come across them before they managed to find whoever that evening’s real target was.
 The fact that Justin was Muggle-born obscured the issue.

 Ginny’s own position was distinctly unpleasant that year, regardless of her lifelong desire to “go to Hogwarts”.
 Once she got there she was in a miserable state of crushing on Harry, who ignored her, and she was also dodging Percy — who was worried about her, and trying to help, but reading the situation all wrong — and the twins were giving her grief, now that they had her where Molly couldn’t protect her.
 (And indeed, permitting Percy to take charge of the situation would have only increased the twins’ determination to give her a hard time for joining the “other side”.)